The French and Indian War

 Source: National Archives, Washington Reporting to Governor Dinwiddie at Williamsburg, Virginia

-Washington submitted a written report to Lord Dinwiddie, who sent it to London.
-The report was published as The Journal of Major George Washington, and the 21-year old Virginian gained his first recognition in Europe through that report from the frontier.
+After George Washington submitted his written report, the governor sent it to London where the document was published as The Journal of Major George Washington.
+The young Virginian gained his first recognition in Europe through his report from the frontier.

 George Washington traveled to Fort Le Boeuf in the winter of November 1753, crossing icy rivers in harsh winter conditions and surviving an attempted murder on the return trip